dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 Xamarin apps built with the Intune App SDK Xamarin Bindings can now receive Intune app protection policies on both Intune mobile device management (MDM) enrolled devices and unenrolled devices.

-## Get started
+## Before starting

-1. Read the [license terms](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20Xamarin%20Component.pdf) for the Microsoft Intune MAM Xamarin Bindings.
+Read the [license terms](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20Xamarin%20Component.pdf) for the Microsoft Intune MAM Xamarin Bindings.

-2. Download the Intune App SDK Xamarin Bindings NuGet packages from [GitHub](https://github.com/msintuneappsdk/intune-app-sdk-xamarin).
-These packages will be available on Nuget.org soon.

 ## Enabling Intune app protection polices in your iOS mobile app
-1. Add the `Microsoft.Intune.MAM.Xamarin.iOS` NuGet package to your Xamarin.iOS project.
+1. Add the [Microsoft.Intune.MAM.Xamarin.iOS NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Xamarin.iOS) to your Xamarin.iOS project.
 2. Follow the general steps required for integrating the Intune App SDK into an iOS mobile app.
 You can begin with step 3 of the integration instructions from the [Intune App SDK for iOS Developer Guide](app-sdk-ios.md#build-the-sdk-into-your-mobile-app).
 You can skip the final step in that section of running the IntuneMAMConfigurator, as this tool is included in the Microsoft.Intune.MAM.Xamarin.iOS package and will be run automatically at build time.
     **Important**: Enabling keychain sharing for an app is slightly different in Visual Studio from Xcode.
 Open the app's Entitlements plist and make sure the "Enable Keychain" option is enabled and the appropriate keychain sharing groups are added in that section.
 Then, ensure the Entitlements plist is specified in the "Custom Entitlements" field of the project's "iOS Bundle Signing" options for all the appropriate Configuration/Platform combinations.
-3. Once the component is added and the app is properly configured, your app can begin using the Intune SDK's APIs.
+3. Once the bindings are added and the app is properly configured, your app can begin using the Intune SDK's APIs.
 To do so, you must include the following namespace:

       ```csharp
       using Microsoft.Intune.MAM;